jesse-sampson/jesse-sampson.github.io/index.md

 * Write blogs on leading-edge analytics work to position Ziften as a thought leader in the space

-**21CT | Data Scientist:**
+**21CT (December 2013-August 2016) | Data Scientist:**
-During my time at 21CT I learned how to develop on a platform rather as well as how to get business results from data science techniques.
+During my time at 21CT I learned how to develop on a platform as well as how to get business results from data science techniques.
 During this time I advanced from data analyst to the data science team due to demonstrated analytics skills.

 * Developed graph-based anomaly detection methodology to power fraud risk scoring
 * Created data model to analyze claims from disparate insurance payers